sacherjj/CasperLabs/docker/README.md

 The setup process will establish validator keys and bonds in `.casperlabs/genesis` by starting a node instance once up front.
 By default 10 files are created but you can generate more by setting the `CL_CASPER_NUM_VALIDATORS` variable.

 `node-0` will be the bootstrap node that all subsequent nodes connect to, so create that first.
 You can run `make node-0` to establish its directory and see the values `docker-compose` will use, or just run `make node-0/up` to bring up the node in docker straight away.
 Check that everything is fine with `docker logs -f node-0`.
-When it's running, bring up more nodes.
+When it's running, bring up more nodes, e.g `make node-1/up node-2/up`.

 ## Deploy some WASM code